USEPA/e-manifest/docs/src/Services/Manifest/revert.md

    4.1 {{#include ../../components/mtn-validation-steps.md}}

-   4.2 The system will check if the manifest ca be reverted. if no `"UnderCorrection"` version of the manifest exists, the system will stop processing and generate the following error:
+   4.2 The system will check if the manifest ca be reverted. if no `UnderCorrection` version of the manifest exists, the system will stop processing and generate the following error:

    - `E_NoVersionForUnderCorrectionStatus: Manifest does not contain the Version in 'UnderCorrection' status`

-   4.4 The system reverts the manifest (Deletes Manifest version in `"UnderCorrection"` status)
+   4.4 The system reverts the manifest (Deletes Manifest version in `UnderCorrection` status)

 5. On success the system returns JSON containing the following information:

    - Manifest Tracking Number
-   - Operation Status: `"Reverted"`
+   - Operation Status: `Reverted`
    - Date: Date/Time of the operation
    - Current Version Number